-To determine the value of the benefit arising from occupation of a rectory, it is suggested that a local realtor be consulted as to the values of similar houses (unfurnished and unserviced) in the area.
+To determine the value of the benefit arising from occupation of a rectory, it is suggested that a local Realtor be consulted as to values of similar houses (unfurnished and unserviced) in the area.

-In the case of the living accommodation provisions (rectory), the value of any living accommodation must be included on the Employee's T4 slip in Boxes (14) and (30).
+In the case of the living accommodation provisions (rectory), it should be noted that the value of any living accommodation must be included on the Employee's T4 slip in Boxes (14) and (30).
 The Employee must then deduct on her/his income tax return, as a separate item, the related expense permitted to her/him pursuant to the provisions of the Income Tax Act.
 It is not sufficient to simply take the position that there is no benefit because an equivalent deduction is allowed.
-CRA wants the opportunity of assessing whether the deduction is reasonable and accordingly forces the taxpayer to include the value of any benefit in her/his income and claim the equivalent deduction.
+CRA wants the opportunity of assessing whether or not the deduction is reasonable and accordingly forces the taxpayer to include the value of any benefit in her/his income and claim the equivalent deduction.